Personal Injury Claims Calculator

 Slip, trip and fall accidents can happen anywhere in public (public liability) or privately owned premises (occupiers liability).

 Slips can happen due to premises having wet floors without any signs indicating that the floor is hazardous.

 Trips often occur due to loose flooring or obstacles in the way unnecessarily.
-Often, trips happen due to poor maintenance of pavements, where pavements are broken or have lifted and not been fixed.
+Trips can also happen due to poor maintenance of pavements, where pavements are broken or have been lifted and not been fixed.

 Pavements must be damaged for a person to make a valid public liability claim.
 The defect has to measure 1 inch or more, as it is accepted that walkways do experience damage and it would be impossible to keep every pavement free from defects.
 Falls also generally happen due to slips and trips.

 To see how much you’re entitled to for your slip, trip and fall injury, you may seek to use a personal injury claims calculator.
 However, as we’ll explain, these can often be inaccurate, so it’s better to get a consultation from our team.

 It is possible for holidaymakers to be involved in accidents or become ill while on holiday.
 Just as injuries can happen here in the UK, they can also happen abroad.